kimjammer/youtube-music-controller/README.md

 - Shuffle
 - Track Info
   - Shows scrolling text for title, author, and/or album
-  - Shows album art/thumbnail
+  - Shows album art/thumbnail, either in one button or in a 2x2 grid
-- Toggle mute/unmute (Pending fix of [bug](https://github.com/th-ch/youtube-music/issues/2789))
+- Toggle mute/unmute

 ## Installation